Welcome

 Allows you to automatically arm and disarm the security system according to a schedule.
 For each day of the week (Monday to Sunday), you can set a "From" time (arming) and a "To" time (disarming).

-Sensor Panels (Cameras, Lock, Open, Motion, etc.)
+Sensor panels (Cameras, Locking, Opening, Motion, etc.)

 -

-Video Cameras: Displays all video feeds from all areas.
+Video cameras: Displays all video feeds from all areas.

 -